cdaz5/react-loaders-spinners/README.md

 ```
 ## Contributing

 I'd love to get some feedback and contribution from the community.
 Feel free to file an issue, create a pull request, or leave some feedback as to how you think this project can be improved!
-Demo page will be added shortly along with more spinners/loaders.
+More loaders/spinners to be added soon!